 Windows Information Protection is now designed to work with Microsoft Office and Azure Information Protection.
 WIP gives you a new way to manage data policy enforcement for apps and documents.
 You also now have the ability to remove access to enterprise data from both enterprise and personal devices (after enrollment in an enterprise management solution, like Intune).

 This integration will help ITPros change the way they think about data policy enforcement.
 As an enterprise admin, you need to maintain compliance in your data policy and data access.
 WIP ensures that your enterprise data is protected on both corporate and employee-owned devices, even when the employee isn’t using the device.
-When employees create content on an enterprise-protected device, they can choose to save it as a work document.
-If it’s a work document, it becomes locally-maintained as enterprise data.
+When employees create content on an enterprise-protected device, they can choose to save it as a working document.
+If it’s a working document, it becomes locally-maintained as enterprise data.

-New features in Windows Hello enable a better device lock experience, using multi-factor unlock with new location and user proximity signals.
+New features in Windows Hello enable a better device lock experience, using multi-factor unlock with the new location and user proximity signals.
 Using Bluetooth signals, you can configure your Windows 10 device to automatically lock when you walk away from it, or to prevent others from accessing the device when you are not present.
-More details about this feature will be available from Microsoft soon, as this is a emerging technology still.
+More details about this feature will be available from Microsoft soon, as this is an emerging technology still.

 The minimum PIN length is being changed from 6 to 4, with a default of 6.
 While not a major change, this small adjustment makes life for the end user so much better.